nsayer/Orthrus/README.md

 the files contained here on top to make a complete, buildable firmware image.

-You can load that image using SAM-BA by shorting the ERASE jumper, then using SAM-BA over USB to load the image into place and set the GPNVM bits to 0x03 (boot from flash and security bit on).
+You can load that image using SAM-BA by shorting the ERASE jumper, then using SAM-BA over USB to load the image into place and set the GPNVM bits to 0x103 (boot from flash, security bit on, and TCB config 2).
 That will lock the firmware in and prevent debug access until and unless an ERASE is performed.
 You can also load the code in via SWD over the JTAG connector.
 Again, setting the security bit after flashing is recommended for production use.

 There is also a single .java file.
 This is a standalone tool that will decrypt an Orthrus volume given two card image files.
 It's both a correctness proof for the firmware and